 Here's an original Lazer allegory for your weekend table.
-Discuss it with the family, and if you wish, send me your interpretations, the best of which we'll be happy to publish here on the Beams.
+Discuss it with the family, and if you wish, feel free to share your interpretations with us...

 I was hiking in the back woods of Appalachia.
 All of a sudden, I met a mountain man in a goatskin jacket and a rabbit-fur hat, wielding a double-barreled shotgun.